SoftServeSAG/aws_ros_tests/mp_localization_tests/README.md

 ## Localization test when the world's objects positions are changed

-The test verifies whether a localization tool localizes the robot pose correctly when the predefined amount of world's objects are moved to positions that predefined in a yaml file for specific world.
+The test verifies whether a localization tool localizes the robot pose correctly when the predefined amount of world's objects are deleted or moved to predifined poses.
 During the test, the robot navigates through the predefined or random points until the robot reached all points or timeout occurred.

 ### Prerequisites